Syllabus & Office Hrs

 Electronics kits #

-Essentially, we’ll give you a bunch of stuff and ask you to return it at the end of the semester.
+Essentially, we’ll loan you a bunch of stuff and ask you to return it at the end of the semester.
 Each kit costs the ME department $160, so please keep track of and take good care of your components and equipment.

 Printed circuit board fabrication #

-Each of the 2 or 3 orders will cost around $10.
+Each of the 2 orders will cost around $10.
 (The price is actually $5 per square inch.
 If you can make your boards smaller, they will be cheaper, but most of the boards end up being around 2 square inches.)
 Shipping is free.

 Textbooks #